Making History In Poland’s Sanctuaries

 Click here for more details about the project.

 The Challenges In The Work Behind This Project

-As a mixed media artist with an abstract style, I had to replicate the style of another artist while returning to a simpler palette; I had to break away as much as possible from my own techniques and learn the steps and skills applied by artists centuries ago.
-Taming my own creativity as I monotonously repainted the same strokes daily for 2 weeks to perfect an image on wood, so it would cry out its symbolic legacy; and then learning to make peace with the image and myself when I put it onto the final panel for exhibition.
-Letting go of the images I painted in this program was at first difficult and then surprisingly easy as the thought eventually entered my mind that they were never mine in the first place; moreover, I learned to trust that my techniques had aligned with that of the template and protocol.
-I made allegiance to an academic system to restore this piece of art and quieted my mind to the outside world to merge with the piece I was making – to sense what it is like to be re-born in the modern world, to carry a name that no one knows.
+As a mixed media artist with an abstract style, I was confronted with the challenge of having to learn to replicate the style of another artist while returning to a simpler palette; I had to break away as much as possible from my own techniques and then learn the steps and skills applied by artists centuries ago to preserve the authenticity of the art.
+Taming my own creativity, I robotically repainted the same strokes daily for 2 weeks to perfect an image on wood, so it would cry out its symbolic legacy.
+In the end, I learned to make peace with the image and myself through the final stages of the painting.
+Letting go of the images I painted was at first difficult and then surprisingly easy as the thought eventually entered my mind that they were never my sought out creations in the first place; moreover, I learned to trust that my techniques had aligned with that of the template and protocol.
+I made allegiance to an academic system to restore this piece of art and quieted my mind to the outside world to merge with the piece I was making – to sense what it is like to be re-born in the modern world, to carry a name long forgotten by many.
 The discord in ideas between working with other painters transformed into accordance by submission to “it is what it is” as shown in our historical archives.
-As a working professional of many years in various industries including direct hands-on experience in the workplace, I understand the work ethic and making a living abiding to it.
-As a member and student of this program, I soon realized that being docile and applying that same work ethic in this Handshouse studio was the way to efficiently master the art of restoration of the project we worked on; turning away from novelty was essential to building this piece.
+I soon realized that being docile and applying the same nine-to-five, around the clock, work ethic in this Handshouse studio was the way to efficiently master this art of restoration.
+Turning away from novelty was essential to building this piece.